MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 #### Viva Goals GDPR Requests

 1. **Does Microsoft make commitments to its customers with regards to the General Data Protection Regulation (GDPR)?**
     1. Yes.
 The GDPR requires controllers (such as organizations using Microsoft's enterprise online services) only use processors (such as Microsoft) that provide sufficient guarantees to meet key requirements of the GDPR.
 Microsoft has taken the proactive step of providing these commitments to all Volume Licensing customers as part of their agreements. <br></br> Microsoft provides tools and documentation to support your GDPR accountability.
 This includes support for Data Subject Rights (DSRs), performing your own Data Protection Impact Assessments, and working together to resolve personal data breaches. <br></br> Viva Goals supports the GDPR-compliancy data deletion/retention and DSR practices (subjects’ right to access, delete, edit, export, restrict, or object to processing of the Personal Data of that Data Subject).
-To learn more about GDPR compliance at Microsoft, see https://learn.microsoft.com/compliance/regulatory/gdpr.
+To learn more about GDPR compliance at Microsoft, see [General Data Protection Regulation Summary](/compliance/regulatory/gdpr).

 2. **Does Microsoft have a Chief Privacy Officer?**
     1. Yes.
 The office of the privacy officer is involved in the impact assessment for all Microsoft products.
 To meet GDPR requirements, Microsoft also has designated a European Union Data Protection Officer (DPO) to be an independent advisor for Microsoft's engineering and business groups and to help ensure that all proposed processing of personal data meets EU legal requirements and Microsoft's corporate standards.
 The role was designed to meet the GDPR criteria set out in Articles 37-39.
-To learn more, see https://docs.microsoft.com/compliance/regulatory/gdpr-data-protection-officer.
+To learn more, see [Microsoft's data protection officer](/compliance/regulatory/gdpr-data-protection-officer).

 3. **How does Microsoft handle security breaches?**
     1. As a data processor, Microsoft will ensure that our customers can meet the GDPR's breach notification requirements as data controllers.
 To learn more, see https://learn.microsoft.com/compliance/regulatory/gdpr-breach-notification.

 4. **Can Viva Goals help me be compliant with the California Customer Privacy Act (CCPA)?**
     1. Microsoft has implemented GDPR-related DSR capabilities globally.
 Microsoft has also reviewed our third-party data sharing agreements and taken steps to establish that the necessary contractual terms are in place to ensure that we do not “sell” personal information.
-To learn more, see https://learn.microsoft.com/compliance/regulatory/ccpa-faq.
+To learn more, see [GDPR Breach Notification](/compliance/regulatory/ccpa-faq).

 ## Further Reading